 The Move to Patterdale

 Whatever the reason, we know that by 1891, Joseph had moved to the Lake District and was living in Patterdale.
 The census describes his home as ‘Shanty’ and appears to be associated with the newly built Home Farm.
 He was recorded as ‘single’ and working as an Artist.
-The only painting we have found, is this 1891 watercolour shown below.
+The only painting we have found, is the 1891 watercolour shown below.
 A photograph of it was kindly sent to us by Shirley Rushmer in 2016 and clearly shows what an accomplished artist he was.
 When the 1901 census was taken, he was still single but had begun working as a Landscape Photographer, his address was recorded as ‘Grisdale Bridge’, although it’s most likely that he was still in the same house close to Home Farm (itself incorrectly recorded as Hall Farm that year)(Note 2).

 Whilst his occupation in 1901 was described as a Landscape Photographer, we know he took family photographs such as the one shown here, taken in 1896, of eight month old Edwin Hammond Place, the son of Matthew Place (Company Secretary of the Greenside Mine).
 Also, when the Rector of Patterdale, the Rev. William Prosser Morris, published his book ‘The Records of Patterdale’ in March 1903, Joseph Lowe provided most of the photographs.